Roles & Responsibilities — Parallel Processing (PP)

 - Forwards sponsor payment schedule and contact information to RMG.

-- Downloads and completes CTRP Workbook, available on the Spectrum website through Study Navigator, separating standard of care (covered by insurance) versus research costs (paid by the sponsor and included in the study budget).
+- Downloads and completes CTRP Workbook, available on the Spectrum website, separating standard of care (covered by insurance) versus research costs (paid by the sponsor and included in the study budget).

 - Supplies contact information and draft contract to OSR.